Index

 ||||

-Hull is the fourth most deprived local authority in England based on the Index of Multiple Deprivation, and smoking prevalence is strongly associated with deprivation as illustrated within Smoking and Vaping Among Adults and Smoking and Vaping Among Young People (both within Health Factors under Adults and Children and Young People respectively).
-Whilst local information does not exist on the prevalence of smoking in pregnancy by local deprivation group, it is clear that the high levels of smoking in pregnancy can be attributable – at least in part – to the high levels of deprivation in Hull.
+Hull is the sixth most deprived upper-tier local authority in England based on the Index of Multiple Deprivation 2025, and smoking prevalence is strongly associated with deprivation as illustrated within Smoking and Vaping Among Adults and Smoking and Vaping Among Young People (both within Health Factors under Adults and Children and Young People respectively).
+Whilst local information does not exist on the prevalence of smoking in pregnancy, it is clear that the high levels of smoking in pregnancy can be attributable – at least in part – to the high levels of deprivation in Hull.
 Social norms may also play a part in Hull.

 Strategic Need and Service Provision